Connect to the database

 data <- get_survdat_data(channel)

-data is a list of 2 elements.
-The data pull and the set of sql statements made to pull the data
+- The set of sql statements made to pull the data

 Plot the shapefiles